oktadev/okta-smartfhir-docs/README.md

 * Refresh tokens for confidential applications

 **Reference implementation unsupported use cases:**
 * Refresh tokens for public applications- Due to security concerns.
-This use case would also require a refresh token cache so the client_id of the token can be determined at run time.
-This cache would introduce significant complexity to the design and implementation.
+For public clients, Okta requires at least a minimum amount of client authentication (client_id must be specified).
+This input is not required in the SMART specification- so additional logic must be implemented to work around this mismatch- and there has not yet been demand to do so.

 **Tested with clients**
 These SMART enabled clients were used while developing this solution to ensure that the requirements of the SMART launch framework are correctly implemented:
-* [Inferno Test Suite](https://inferno.healthit.gov/community) - Public or confidential app
+* [Inferno Test Suite](https://inferno.healthit.gov/suites) - Public or confidential app
 * [SMART/FHIR iOS Demo](https://github.com/dancinnamon-okta/SoF-Demo) - Public app
 * [Demo Patient Portal](https://github.com/udplabs/zartan) - Confidential app
 * [Cerner SMART App Validator](https://smart.sandboxcerner.com/smart-app-validator-2.0/launch.html) - Public app